Blumlaut/EasyAdmin-docs/docs/plugins.md

 AddEventHandler("EasyAdmin:BuildCachedOptions", function(playerId) -- Options for Cached Players, do note that these do not not support Player natives!
-They're cached BY EASYADMIN end)
+They're cached BY EASYADMIN
+-- uses thisPlayer as menu
+end)

-AddEventHandler("EasyAdmin:BuildServerManagementOptions", function() -- Options for the Server Management Submenu, passes nothing. end)
+AddEventHandler("EasyAdmin:BuildServerManagementOptions", function() -- Options for the Server Management Submenu, passes nothing.
+-- uses servermanagement as menu end)

-AddEventHandler("EasyAdmin:BuildSettingsOptions", function() -- Options for the Settings Page, once again, passes nothing end)
+AddEventHandler("EasyAdmin:BuildSettingsOptions", function() -- Options for the Settings Page, once again, passes nothing -- uses settingsMenu as menu end)

 AddEventHandler("EasyAdmin:MenuRemoved", function() -- this triggers if a player closes the menu or the menupool gets removed, this CAN trigger multiple times in a row.